BaraSedih11/SpamClassifier/README.md

 ## Contents

 - `SpamClassifier.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
-- `data.csv`: Sample dataset used in the notebook for demonstration purposes.
 - `README.md`: This file providing an overview of the repository.